 The Post Title widget allows you to customize the way your blog post titles are displayed on your site.
 This includes options to change the font size, color, and weight, as well as the ability to display the title as text, image, or custom graphic.

-The widget is designed to give you complete control over the appearance of your post titles, allowing you to create a consistent look and feel across your blog.
+This Elementor posts widget free is designed to give you complete control over the appearance of your post titles, allowing you to create a consistent look and feel across your blog.

 2. Featured Post Image